briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 (2) or (3) of this section shall be deposited into the county indigent drivers alcohol treatment fund or municipal indigent drivers alcohol treatment fund under the control of that court, as created by the county or municipal corporation pursuant to division (H) of Ohio R.C.
-4511.191.
+[4511.191][ORC Section 4511.191].

 5. _(e)_ In addition to or independent of all other penalties provided by law or ordinance, the trial judge of any court of record or the mayor of a mayor's court shall impose on an offender who is convicted of or pleads guilty to a violation of this section a class seven suspension of the offender's driver's or commercial driver's license or permit or nonresident operating privilege from the range specified in division (A)(7) of Ohio R.C.
-4510.02.
+[4510.02][ORC Section 4510.02].

     When permitted as specified in Ohio R.C.
-4510.021, if the court grants limited driving privileges during a suspension imposed under this section, the privileges shall be granted on the additional condition that the offender must display restricted license plates, issued under Ohio R.C.
-    4503.231, on the vehicle driven subject to the privileges, except as provided in division (B) of that section.
+[4510.021][ORC Section 4510.021], if the court grants limited driving privileges during a suspension imposed under this section, the privileges shall be granted on the additional condition that the offender must display restricted license plates, issued under Ohio R.C.
+[4503.231][ORC Section 4503.231], on the vehicle driven subject to the privileges, except as provided in division (B) of that section.

     A suspension of a commercial driver's license under this section shall be concurrent with any period of suspension or disqualification under Ohio R.C.
-    3123.58 or 4506.16.
+    [3123.58][ORC Section 3123.58] or 4506.16.
 No person who is disqualified for life from holding a commercial driver's license under Ohio R.C.
-4506.16 shall be issued a driver's license under Ohio R.C.
+    [4506.16][ORC Section 4506.16] shall be issued a driver's license under Ohio R.C.
 [Chapter 4507][ORC Chapter 4507] during the period for which the commercial driver's license was suspended under this section, and no person whose commercial driver's license is suspended under this section shall be issued a driver's license under Ohio R.C.
 [Chapter 4507][ORC Chapter 4507] during the period of the suspension.

 6. _(f)_ The offender shall provide the court with proof of financial responsibility as defined in Ohio R.C.
-4509.01.
+[4509.01][ORC Section 4509.01].
 If the offender fails to provide that proof of financial responsibility, then, in addition to any other penalties provided by law, the court may order restitution pursuant to Ohio R.C.
-2929.28 in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the vehicle before, during, or after committing the offense that is a misdemeanor of the first degree under this section for which the offender is sentenced.\
+[2929.28][ORC Section 2929.28] in an amount not exceeding five thousand dollars ($5,000) for any economic loss arising from an accident or collision that was the direct and proximate result of the offender's operation of the vehicle before, during, or after committing the offense that is a misdemeanor of the first degree under this section for which the offender is sentenced.\
 (ORC 4510.14)

 7. _(g)_

     1. _(1)_ If a person is convicted of or pleads guilty to a violation of a municipal ordinance that is substantially equivalent to Ohio R.C.
-4510.14, the court, in addition to and independent of any sentence that it imposes upon the offender for the offense, if the vehicle the offender was operating at the time of the offense is registered in the offender's name, shall do whichever of the following is applicable:
+    [4510.14][ORC Section 4510.14], the court, in addition to and independent of any sentence that it imposes upon the offender for the offense, if the vehicle the offender was operating at the time of the offense is registered in the offender's name, shall do whichever of the following is applicable:

         1. _(A)_ If, within six years of the current offense, the offender has not been convicted of or pleaded guilty to a violation of Ohio R.C.
-        4510.14 or former division (D)(2) of Ohio R.C.
-4507.02, or a municipal
+        [4510.14][ORC Section 4510.14] or former division (D)(2) of Ohio R.C.
-        ordinance that is substantially equivalent to that section or former division, the court shall order the immobilization for thirty days of the vehicle involved in the offense and the impoundment for thirty days of the license plates of that vehicle in accordance with Ohio R.C.
+        [4507.02][ORC Section 4507.02], or a municipal ordinance that is substantially equivalent to that section or former division, the court shall order the immobilization for thirty days of the vehicle involved in the offense and the impoundment for thirty days of the license plates of that vehicle in accordance with Ohio R.C.
+[4503.233][ORC Section 4503.233].
-        4503.233.

         2. _(B)_ If, within six years of the current offense, the offender has been convicted of or pleaded guilty to one violation of Ohio R.C.
-        4510.14 or former division (D)(2) of Ohio R.C.
-4507.02, or a municipal
+        [4510.14][ORC Section 4510.14] or former division (D)(2) of Ohio R.C.
-        ordinance that is substantially equivalent to that section or former division, the court shall order the immobilization for sixty days of the vehicle involved in the offense and the impoundment for sixty days of the license plates of that vehicle in accordance with Ohio R.C.
+        [4507.02][ORC Section 4507.02], or a municipal ordinance that is substantially equivalent to that section or former division, the court shall order the immobilization for sixty days of the vehicle involved in the offense and the impoundment for sixty days of the license plates of that vehicle in accordance with Ohio R.C.
+[4503.233][ORC Section 4503.233].
-        4503.233.

         3. _(C)_ If, within six years of the current offense, the offender has been convicted of or pleaded guilty to two or more violations of Ohio R.C.
-4510.14 or former division (D)(2) of Ohio R.C.
-4507.02 or a municipal ordinance that is substantially equivalent to that section or former division, the court shall order the criminal forfeiture to the State of the vehicle the offender was operating at the time of the offense.
+[4510.14][ORC Section 4510.14] or former division (D)(2) of Ohio R.C.
+[4507.02][ORC Section 4507.02] or a municipal ordinance that is substantially equivalent to that section or former division, the court shall order the criminal forfeiture to the State of the vehicle the offender was operating at the time of the offense.

     2. _(2)_ An order for immobilization and impoundment of a vehicle under this section shall be issued and enforced in accordance with Ohio R.C.
-4503.233 and 4507.02, as applicable.
+    [4503.233][ORC Section 4503.233] and 4507.02, as applicable.
 The court shall not release a vehicle from immobilization ordered under this section unless the court is presented with current proof of financial responsibility with respect to that vehicle.

     3. _(3)_ An order for criminal forfeiture of a vehicle under this section shall be issued and enforced under Ohio R.C.
-4503.234.
+[4503.234][ORC Section 4503.234].
 Upon receipt of a copy of the order from the court, neither the Registrar of Motor Vehicles nor a Deputy Registrar shall accept any application for the registration or transfer of registration of any motor vehicle owned or leased by the person named in the declaration of forfeiture.
 The period of registration denial shall be five years after the date of the order unless, during that period, the court having jurisdiction of the offense that led to the order terminates the forfeiture and notifies the Registrar of the termination.
 The Registrar then shall take the necessary measures to permit the person to register a vehicle owned or leased by the person or to transfer registration of the vehicle.\
     (ORC 4510.161)

 8. _(h)_ As used in this section:

     1. _(1)_ "Electronic monitoring" has the same meaning as in Ohio R.C.
-    2929.01.
+    [2929.01][ORC Section 2929.01].

     2. _(2)_ "Equivalent offense" means any of the following: